marb61a/Course-Notes/Testing/Bug Advocacy and Beyond.md

   - Attempt quizzes and exercises, this reinforces anything that has been learned
   - Apply what is learned to your context
   - Engage with the instructor
-  - Take breaks is important, think and reflect on the course
+  - Taking breaks is important, think and reflect on the course

 Before we go ahead with the Course
  -